Flash Forward Photovoice

 Keywords: Syrian refugee youth, arts-based research, Greater Toronto Area (GTA), integration, photovoice, photography

-Justification: The Syrian youth served by the Syrian Canadian Foundation face significant challenges, including low educational attainment or interrupted schooling, poverty, social isolation, bullying, discrimination, violence, and engagement in anti-social behaviours that lead to police encounters.
-This program will help connect these youth to their community and develop their skills, confidence, and sense of belonging by providing spaces where they can express themselves artistically.
+Justification: The Syrian youth served by the Syrian Canadian Foundation face significant challenges – including low educational attainment or interrupted schooling, poverty, social isolation, bullying, discrimination, violence, and engagement in anti-social behaviours that lead to police encounters.
+This project connects participants to their community and develops their skills, confidence, and sense of belonging by providing spaces where they can express themselves artistically.

 This project will use photovoice to engage 12 Syrian refugee youth aged 16-21 who are living in the GTA.
 Photovoice uses photography, discussion, and critical reflection to access and represent the needs, experiences, and knowledge of groups whose voices may be marginalized.
-Over 20 weeks, a professional photographer and a project coordinator will provide participants with weekly photography classes, mentorship, and workshops in communication, creative expression, and presentation skills.
-The youth will make a body of artwork and develop new ways of interacting with their surrounds and understanding their unique experiences and social positions.
-The project will culminate in an exhibition where participants will present their stories and photography to the community, which includes the families of refugee youth, refugee community leaders, local artists, educators, researchers, local politicians and ministries, police, settlement workers, and media.
+The project will culminate in an exhibition where participants will present their stories and photography to the community.

 Explore more projects